davebenson/doom4-walkthrough/README.md

 ## Mission 3: Using the Yellow Keycard
 As you approach the yellow keycard door, a Hell Knight will surprise you.
-Entering the door creates a Checkpoint, so it is advisable to stock up on ammo, armor and health before entering.
+Entering the door creates a CHECKPOINT, so it is advisable to stock up on ammo, armor and health before entering.

 ## Mission 3: Fight: Hall after Yellow Keycard, before Gore Nest 3
-After picking up whatever supplies from the anteroom, including Codex Entry, "UAC Personnel / Samuel Hayden", enter a hall where some repair robots appear to be working on a crate.
+After picking up whatever supplies from the anteroom, including CODEX ENTRY, "UAC Personnel / Samuel Hayden", enter a hall where some repair robots appear to be working on a crate.

 Initially there are just two Possessed Soldiers (on the left-hand side)  If you stay near the entrance wall, nobody else will spawn, and it is suggested to kill these guys before charging in.